Can I take a semester or a year away when I have a child?

 What should I do if I have trouble getting the accommodations I need from a faculty member?

-Students should talk to the Director of Student Services in 280 Simon Hall or at email@example.com.
+Students should talk to Kyle Valenti, the Senior Director of Student Services.
 If you want further assistance, you can contact the Office for the Prevention of Harassment and Discrimination.
-OPHD can be reached at firstname.lastname@example.org or 510-642-7985.
+OPHD can be reached at email@example.com or 510-642-7985.